 - Two-person group: $17 per hour (per person)

-The Business Language Research and Teaching grants were established in 2010 by a consortium of 13 Centers for International Business Education and Research (CIBER) who pledged a portion of their Title VI funding from the US Department of Education to encourage faculty and graduate students in foreign language departments to add a business-language dimension to their teaching and research.
-During the 2018–2022 grant cycle, all 15 CIBERs have continued support of this important initiative with competitions scheduled in 2019 and 2021.
+The Business Language Research and Teaching grants were established in 2010 by a consortium of 13 Centers for International Business Education and Research (CIBER) who pledged a portion of their Title VI funding from the US Department of Education to encourage faculty and graduate students in foreign language departments to add a business language dimension to their teaching and research.
+During the 2022–2026 grant cycle, all 16 CIBERs continued support of this important initiative with competitions in 2023 and 2025.

-In 2021, three awards of $2,000 were awarded to research or teaching projects in foreign languages (excluding ESL and ASL).
-Recipients will present their research findings at the 2022 International Symposium on Language for Specific Purposes to be hosted by the University of Chicago.
-Recipients also receive a travel stipend of up to $500 to cover costs associated with presenting at this conference.
+In 2025, two $4,000 and one $5,000 awards were awarded to research or teaching projects in foreign languages (excluding ESL and ASL).
+The 2025 BLRT recipients will present their research findings at the spring 2026 International Symposium on Language for Specific Purposes to be hosted by Wake Forest University.
+Recipients will also receive a travel stipend of up to $1,000 to cover costs associated with presenting at this conference.
+Recipients will also contribute a write-up on their BLRT project for publication in the Global Business Language Journal.

 International Symposium on Language for Specific Purposes